-- " A record in writing of the following information is available in the service: - The name, position, qualifications and experience of the person in charge and the other employees, unpaid workers and contractors. - Details of the type of service being provided, and the age profile of children the service is registered to provide services to. - Details of the adult:child ratio in the service. - The type of care or programme provided in the service. - The facilities available within the service. - The opening hours and fees.
+- " A record in writing of the following information is available in the service: - The name, position, qualifications and experience of the parent or guardian and the other employees, unpaid workers and contractors. - Details of the type of service being provided, and the age profile of children the service is registered to provide services to. - Details of the adult:child ratio in the service. - The type of care or programme provided in the service. - The facilities available within the service. - The opening hours and fees.

-- " The policies, procedures and statements the service is required to maintain are in line with Regulation 10. - " The service's record of attendance by children on a daily basis includes the time of arrival to, and departure from, the service. - " Details of daily staff rosters are kept. - " Details are recorded of any medication given to a child attending the service with signed parental or guardian consent. - " Details are recorded of any accident, injury or incidents involving a child attending the service.
+- " The policies, procedures and statements the service is required to maintain are in line with Regulation 10. - " The service's record of children's attendance includes the time of arrival to, and departure from, the service. - " Details of daily staff rosters are kept. - " Details are recorded of any medication given to a child attending the service with signed parental or guardian consent. - " Details are recorded of any accident, injury or incident involving a child attending the service.